 Open-Source Ecommerce Advantages and Disadvantages

 Open-source solutions have some big selling points.
-Who wouldn’t want the ultimate power of customisation?
+Who wouldn’t want the ultimate power of customization?
 However, it also has some major drawbacks that might make the price of admission too steep.

 Advantages of open source.